 Northwest Georgia Uninsured Motorist Attorney

-Uninsured and Underinsured Motorist Accidents
+Uninsured and Underinsured Motorist Accidents in Georgia

 For every 8 drivers on the road, 1 of them does not have car insurance.
 According to the Insurance Information Institute, approximately 12% of drivers in Georgia and 13% of drivers in the United States are uninsured motorists.
 If these drivers cause an accident, they may not be able to pay for the damages.
 As a result, many people pay extra for uninsured or underinsured motorist insurance.